 Professor Marcello Di Bello was interviewed about the death penalty for Refinery29.
 Read what he has to say.

 "The Cycle of Violence Has to Stop Somewhere": 6 Voices Against the Death Penalty

 Philosophy major Victor Borja published in The Gadfly and interviewed in the Wall Street Journal

-Victor Borja ('14) had his paper, "The Principles of Powers to be applied for Global Justice: A Methodological Approach on the Problem of Global Poverty," published in the Spring 2014 issue of "The Gadfly", the undergraduate philosophy journal of the Philosophy Program at LaGuardia Community College.
+Victor Borja ('14), a philosophy major and a member of the Phi Sigma Tau philosophy honor society, had his paper, "The Principles of Powers to be applied for Global Justice: A Methodological Approach on the Problem of Global Poverty," published in the Spring 2014 issue of "The Gadfly", the undergraduate philosophy journal of the Philosophy Program at LaGuardia Community College.
 Later in the year he was also interviewed as part of the story in The Wall Street Journal on New York City protests against police violence.
 Victor co-founded an activist group, the Eleven24 Coalition for Humanitarian Justice, which operates out of a shared Crown Heights apartment.
 Eleven24 offers “study groups” of 10 people per class, where discussions focus on philosophy, politics, humanitarian issues—and how to make an impact.
 For the full interview, see here.